-- To allow your content to be available at a similar location, you or your web developer will need to login to your dns server and create an “A” (address) type record of “business”, “tourism”, “members” (or whatever you decide to call the record) and point it to the IP address “184.108.40.206”
+- To allow your content to be available at a similar location, you or your web developer will need to login to your DNS server and create an “A” (address) type record of “business”, “tourism”, “members” (or whatever you decide to call the record) and point it to the IP address “188.8.131.52”

 - Once your “A” records have been created, continue on to Step 2.

-- If you need to integrate your Micronet-provided pages into a new development site without affecting the current live site, please see our instructions for setting up a test environment.
+If you are customer with an existing ChamberMaster/MemberZone integration you may need to integrate your GrowthZone-provided pages into a new development site without affecting the current live site.
+Please see our instructions for setting up a test environment.

 - Create a new page on your site.
 Whether via a CMS or a desktop program, create a page, the same way you’d create any other interior page on the site.
-Give the page a name of “ChamberMaster Template” or “MemberZone Template”.
-You’ll know why it’s called that in a few steps.
+Give the page a name of “ChamberMaster Template #chamber_master_heading#” or “MemberZone Template – #micronet_heading#” (without the quotes).
+In a WordPress site and many other CMSs this would typically be your post title.

-- In the main content area of the page, drop in the text (not including the apostrophes): “#CHAMBER_MASTER_CONTENT#“
+- In the main content area of the page add the text: #CHAMBER_MASTER_CONTENT# or #MICRONET_CONTENT#

-- The page should look something like this.
+- The page should look something like this for ChamberMaster or like this for MemberZone.

-- Although we want this page to be ‘published’ (available for viewing by the browser and search engines), you will want to be sure that it’s not included in your site’s navigation.
+- Although we want this page to be ‘published’ (available for viewing by the browser and search engines) you will want to be sure that it’s not included in your site’s navigation.
 Most CMS will allow you to publish a page while excluding it in the site navigation.
-This will need to be done in order so that visitors do not access this page directly.
+This will need to be done so that visitors do not access this page directly.

-- Enter a Username and Password using a “Rep Login”; or, if you do not have one, our software support team will be able to provide you with one.
+- Enter a Username and Password using a “Rep Login” or, if you do not have one, our software support team will be able to provide you with a web designer login.

 - Once logged in, navigate to the Domains tab.
 Add the created A record into the list of domains toward the bottom and save. https://www.screencast.com/t/PMjDw0U1pA After saving, choose your A record as the Primary Domain in the drop down and save once more.
 Click the ‘Clear Domain Cache’ button on the left to ensure the domain is now part of CM/MZ. https://www.screencast.com/t/d8hgHc7FeJbW

-- For the current context (domain) you are working in, place the “base” or “root” url of the site you are working with into the “Base Tag URL Field”.
-Note that this doesn’t necessarily mean the live site’s domain (if you’re working on a dev site, the base location would be the “base” or “root” url of the location of the template you’re using).
+- For the current context (domain) you are working in, place the “base” or “root” URL of the site you are working with into the “Base Tag URL Field”.
+Note that this doesn’t necessarily mean the live site’s domain.
+If you are working on a dev site the base location would be the “base” or “root” URL of the location of the template you are using.

-- Click the “Appearance” tab.
+- Select the “Appearance” tab.
 Fill in the fields as desired, matching the style of the elements on the page with those elements of the site.
-If there are any css overrides or rules that need to be inserted onto the CM/MZ-provided pages, there is a Custom CSS field at the bottom of the page where you can place them.
-Be sure to click “Save” at the bottom of the corresponding section you’re in to save any changes you make to the style editor or Custom CSS field.
+If there are any CSS overrides or rules that need to be inserted onto the CM/MZ-provided pages there is a Custom CSS field at the bottom of the page where you can place them.
+Be sure to select “Save” at the bottom of the corresponding section you’re in to save any changes you make to the style editor or Custom CSS field.

 - For more advanced and unique features of the ISCP, please take a look at the ISCP Overview.